amrtarek-dev/knowledge/Generic/Operating Systems/Windows-OS/2-File System.md

 In 2006, Windows Vista introduced the exFAT (Extended File Allocation Table) file system. exFAT was designed to replace FAT32 and supports files larger than 4 GB.
 While not as advanced as NTFS, it is simpler and more suitable for portable storage devices.

+- FAT16 (File allocation Table)
+- FAT32
+- HPFS (High performance File system)
+- NTFS (New Technology File system)

 ## NTFS

 NTFS is known as a journaling file system.
 In the event of a failure, the file system can automatically repair folders/files on the disk using information stored in a journal file.
 This function is not possible with FAT.

 NTFS was a significant development at a time when Windows' storage needs were growing and overcame many of FAT's limitations:

+NTFS addresses many of the limitations of the previous file systems; such as:

+- Supports files larger than 4GB
+- Set specific permissions on folders and files
+- Folder and file compression
+- Encryption ( Encryption File System or EFS )

 Security: NTFS offered a more robust security model by providing permissions to control file access.